katcipis/sophia/README.md

 # Introduction

-Basically where i organize what i still want to read and what i have already read and don't want to forget the name.
+Basically where I organize what I still want to read and what I have already read and don't want to forget the name.

 # Wishlist :-)